dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 # Available integrations

-A wide variety of data applications across the modern data stack natively integrate with the dbt Semantic Layer and dbt metrics, from Business Intelligence tools to notebooks, data catalogs, and more.
+A wide variety of data applications across the modern data stack natively integrate with the dbt Semantic Layer and dbt metrics &mdash; from Business Intelligence tools to notebooks, data catalogs, and more.

 There are two categories of partner integrations: